Violet Crown Trail – Entire Route

 This map covers the section of trail which begins at the 360 trailhead and heads south.
 It crosses under the Capital of Texas Highway and eventually splits into two sections; the Violet Crown Trail, which meanders through the Gaines Creek Greenbelt all the way to Sunset Valley and beyond, and the Barton Creek Greenbelt, which continues Westward along Barton Creek.
 The Gaines Creek section is the first area Hill Country Conservancy truly began working on the Violet Crown Trail, and with the help of American Youth Works, Texas Conservation Corp, large pieces of limestone were pulled from the canyon and employed along a new stretch of trail.
 As the trail user continues south along the Violet Crown trail, they ascend out of the creek to a newly established trailhead on the North side of Highway 290.

-Construction for the next segment of trail will begin in Spring 2016.
-This next segment will connect the newly established 290 trailhead all the way to the Lady Bird Johnson Wildflower center and the Veloway, and eventually into Hays County.
-From Gaines Creek and the 290 trailhead, the trail shifts from the urban wild lands of the Barton Creek Greenbelt to the more residential Sunset Valley.
-This next section of trail connects the neighborhoods and villages of this area to parks, schools, retail centers, and open space.
-While the Violet Crown Trail will connect to some existing trail in this area, such as Arbor Trails around Brushy Creek Road, there are still large tracks of raw land here.
+From Gaines Creek and the 290 trailhead, the trail shifts from the urban wildlands of the Barton Creek Greenbelt to the more residential Sunset Valley.
+This 3-mile section of trail connects the neighborhoods and villages of this area to parks, schools, retail centers, and open space.
+This portion is temporarily sidewalk hiking, however construction will begin to complete this section in early 2022.

 VCT at Circle C Ranch

 This map shows the section of trail that will go through the Circle C Ranch area.
-This section has broken ground and will be opening to the public in 2017.
+Construction is underway with plans to open publicly in 2019.